marcuscraske/parrot-manager/roadmap.md

 - Reduce CPU usage
 - Document database format
 - Database version marker, for future format changes
-- Closing database after inactivity moved out of front-end.
+- Allow files to be saved, viewed and downloaded

 ## Later
+- Use haveibeenpwned.com API for breach alerts
 - Change entry types
   - File: encrypted payload is bytes; base64 can be copypasta or saved to directory
   - URL: value can be opened in browser
 - Persist random generator settings to local user file
+- Closing database after inactivity moved out of front-end.

 # Maybe
 - Key-pair used to encrypt/decrypt file.